Historical picture

 Why?
 Something is wrong with the oxygen pipeline.
 What if the supply problem evolves into a crossover (non-oxygen gas in the oxygen pipeline)?
 Ifn that case, pipeline flow will continue (delivered at ~50 psi) rather than from your oxygen cylinder source (down-regulated to 45 psi).
 And unlike oxygen supply failure, which causes immediate, high priority audible and visible alarms, only the low FIO2 alarm will sound.

-This is one reason you must check the oxygen alarm each day- even if you are only doing sedation; general anesthesia is always plan B. Starting a case with only a pulse oximeter but without an oxygen analyzer is like driving a car with a busted fuel gauge.
-You won t get an indication of a fuel problem until you are out of gas entirely.
-It s much smarter to hear an alarm at the beginning of an oxygen delivery problem (oxygen analyzer) than at the end (low saturation on the pulse oximeter), when hypoxemia is well established and the lung and your delivery system are completely devoid of oxygen.
+This is one reason you must calibrate the oxygen alarm each day by exposing it to room air for 1-2 minutes and ensuring it reads 21%.
+Even if you are only doing sedation; general anesthesia is always plan B. Starting a case with only a pulse oximeter but without an oxygen analyzer is like driving a car with a busted fuel gauge.
+You won't get an indication of a fuel problem until you are out of gas entirely.
+It's much smarter to hear an alarm at the beginning of an oxygen delivery problem (oxygen analyzer) than at the end (low saturation on the pulse oximeter), when hypoxemia is well established and the lung and your delivery system are completely devoid of oxygen.

 So disconnect the pipeline connection at the wall if oxygen pipeline pressure is lost, or a crossover is occurring.
-It's easier to remember one strategy which works for any problem with the pipeline, than to remember that sometimes you must, and sometimes it is optional, to disconnect.
+It's easier to remember one strategy which works for both problems with the pipeline, than to remember that sometimes you must, and sometimes it is optional, to disconnect.
 And use that oxygen analyzer always!

 Finally, ventilate by hand with the anesthesia breathing circuit, rather than with the mechanical ventilator (which uses cylinder oxygen for the driving gas if the pipeline is unavailable) or a bag-valve-mask (Ambu), because staying with the anesthesia breathing circuit means you can still deliver volatile agent.